moby/moby/docs/sources/use/basics.rst

 Bind Docker to another host/port or a Unix socket
 -------------------------------------------------

-..
-DANGER:: Changing the default ``docker`` daemon binding to a TCP port or Unix *docker* user group will increase your security risks by allowing non-root users to potentially gain *root* access on the host (`e.g. #1369
+.. warning:: Changing the default ``docker`` daemon binding to a TCP port or Unix *docker* user group will increase your security risks by allowing non-root users to potentially gain *root* access on the host (`e.g. #1369